 While using Excel, you may need to count for different values based on some specific criteria.
 Excel shines with enormous features to count different columns.
 Moreover, sometimes in your dataset, you may count one column which meets the criteria with another column.
 We used different functions and VBA codes to do that.
 Go through this article, and you will get a clear concept to count one column if another column meets the criteria.
 So, let’s get started.

-6 Methods to Count One Column If Another Column Meets Criteria in Excel
+Count One Column If Another Column Meets Criteria in Excel: 6 Methods

 For counting the numbers of different criteria, you need to insert a dataset of multiple columns.
 Here, we have taken a dataset of the Sales Report of XYZ Company with different information in multiple columns.
 Now, we will count one column if another column meets the Excel criteria.